giovannipbonin/ieee-program/README.md

-# IEEE Student Software Engineer Program - University of Miami
+# How to Get a Job in Silicon Valley - A Student-toStudent Class

-# Note
+#### Note
-This guide is based on the Google Interview University program crafted by, @jwasham, and located at https://github.com/jwasham/google-interview-university and it's a work in progress that I have started in order to create a student software engineer program for the IEEE student organization at my University.
-With the goal to complement and suplemment materials from the traditional curriculum
+This guide started from the Google Interview University program crafted by, @jwasham, and located at https://github.com/jwasham/google-interview-university and it's a work in progress that I have started in order to create a student software engineer program for the IEEE student organization at my University.
+With the goal to complement and suplemment materials from the traditional curriculum for ambitious students looking to get a job in Silicon Valley

-Author: Giovanni Pascotto Bonin (author of this revised edition, check commit history to see changes)
+Class Author: Giovanni Pascotto Bonin

 ![Coding at the whiteboard - from HBO's Silicon Valley](https://dng5l3qzreal6.cloudfront.net/2016/Aug/coding_board_small-1470866369118.jpg)